FAQs

 Absolutely!
 Some victims aren’t sure if they want to go forward with a criminal investigation, but they want to make sure the evidence is available if they decide to report the sexual assault to police.
 A victim of sexual assault can undergo a Sexual Assault Forensic Examination, or what is frequently called a CSC Kit or Rape Kit, and ask that the kit remain anonymous.
 Hospitals are required to hold the kit for one year, for the victim to decide how he or she wants to proceed.
 While one major benefit of the Sexual Assault Forensic Examination is the collection of evidence, another very important part of the examination is the treatment and health component for the victim.
 A Sexual Assault Forensic Examination includes medicine for the victim to help prevent sexually transmitted infections and pregnancy as a result of the sexual assault.

-No. However, if the victim suffered any injuries from the sexual assault or had a Sexual Assault Forensic Examination performed, this information can be important evidence…that “corroborating evidence”…again, the importance of medical treatment.
+No. However, if the victim suffered any injuries from the sexual assault or had a Sexual Assault Forensic Examination performed, this information can be important, corroborating evidence.
+Additionally, the victim may benefit from medical treatment after the assault or abuse.

-In addition to the criminal action, a victim may sue the perpetrator in civil court for compensatory damages to make them whole.
-Compensatory damages can go beyond pecuniary or money losses and include payment for such intangible harms like pain and suffering, humiliation, and damage to reputation.
+In addition to the criminal action, a victim may sue the perpetrator in court for civil damages to make them whole.
+Civil damages can go beyond money losses and include payment for such intangible harms like pain and suffering, humiliation, and damage to reputation.

 Yes and no. South Carolina workers are usually “employees at will.”
 This means that, unless there is an employment contract, they can be fired at anytime for any reason, provided it is not an illegal reason.
 Some companies have an employee handbook which will spell out the rights of an employee at that particular workplace.
 Illegal reasons that are grounds for a civil lawsuit include discrimination or harassment based on race, sex, color, national origin, religion, age, disability, or veteran status.
 There are several laws prohibiting unfair treatment in the workplace.
 If you believe you are the victim of workplace discrimination or harassment, contact an attorney.

-If you do not qualify for a fault-based divorce as described above, you will have to file for a divorce based on 1 year separation.
-This means the spouses must live apart for 365 days in order to have a final divorce.
-This means that the parties may NOT live in the same home, nor engage in sexual intercourse.
+If you do not meet the criteria for a fault-based divorce, you will need to file for a no-fault divorce based on one year of continuous separation.
+This means that spouses must live apart for a full 365 days before the court will grant a final divorce.
+During this period, they cannot reside in the same household or engage in sexual relations.

-If your situation is tumultuous, and you feel you need rules in place while you wait for your 1 year countdown to run, consider filing for separate support and maintenance.
-In this scenario, you have a temporary hearing (extra $25 fee applies) and the Judge will give you an Order setting forth rules for both parties to follow.
-While this is not a “divorce” filing, it can be converted into a divorce at the final hearing stage.
-We highly recommend you consult with an attorney if you want to pursue this option.
+If your situation is unstable and you need legal protections while awaiting the one-year separation period, you may consider filing for separate support and maintenance.
+This process includes a temporary hearing (with a $25 filing fee), where a judge can issue an order outlining rules both parties must follow.
+While this is not a divorce filing, it can later be converted into a divorce at the final hearing stage.
+Consulting an attorney is strongly recommended if you are considering this option.

 Find a full guide here.